Applied Genetic Technologies Corporation (AGTC) on Track to Reach $13.00 in a Year

 Applied Genetic Technologies Corporation (AGTC): Who are the competitors?

-The company’s main competitors (and peers) include Eiger BioPharmaceuticals Inc. (EIGR) that is trading 65.37% up over the past 12 months and Apollo Endosurgery Inc. (APEN) that is 178.24% higher over the same period.
-Dicerna Pharmaceuticals Inc. (DRNA) is 48.42% up on the 1-year trading charts.
-Short interest in the company’s stock has risen 42.4% from the last report on Feb 11, 2021 to stand at a total of 1.63 million short shares sold with a short interest ratio of 0.6.
+The company’s main competitors (and peers) include Eiger BioPharmaceuticals Inc. (EIGR) that is trading 27.23% up over the past 12 months and Apollo Endosurgery Inc. (APEN) that is 155.71% higher over the same period.
+Dicerna Pharmaceuticals Inc. (DRNA) is 45.97% up on the 1-year trading charts.
+Short interest in the company’s stock has fallen -73.62% from the last report on Mar 14, 2021 to stand at a total of 2.83 million short shares sold with a short interest ratio of 0.6.